On Making Decisions with Intuition

 Dreams are a barometer of the state of your physical, mental and emotional life.
 If you are experiencing stressful and unhappy dreams you need to start directing your dreams to provide intuitive insight as to how to alleviate all that stress.
 You are probably struggling with issues and facing problems in life in order for it to be showing up so regularly in your dreams.
 Follow the method I’ve outlined in the book for how to request solutions via your dreams.
 Once you address the source of stress in your life your “bad dreams” should go away too.

 3. Angela, what is the power of meditation in developing our intuition?
-I know that you advocate meditation and in fact, have a great product on it, ReAwakening (which I have used and love and openly endorse).
 Can we still develop our intuition to practical and useful levels without daily meditation?

 The power of meditation is that it teaches you to quiet the mind.
 When your mind is not crammed full of one thought after another you will hear your intuition.
 Intuitive thoughts are quiet and soft and easily drowned out by constant mind chatter.
-The ReAwakening Guided Meditation (my affiliate link) program is a fast and easy way to develop the habit of daily meditation.
+A guided meditation program is a fast and easy way to develop the habit of daily meditation.

 You can develop your intuition without daily meditation but, it might be “hit or miss.”
 Sitting quietly and “listening” attentively for your inner wisdom helps you develop the ability to ask and receive answers when you can best hear them.
 Anytime you ask for intuitive guidance — you will get it whether you are meditating or not the questions is: Will you hear it if you are busy, stressed and running ragged each day?
 In the beginning it’s best to develop a practice of quieting the mind.
 Later, after you’ve grown accustomed to identifying this “voice” you’ll easily hear it no matter what you are doing.